-The tone also helps tell the story, and here color is critical.
+The tone also helps tell the story, and where colour is critical.
 Sci-fi tends to the blues, while romantic comedies pull from the warmer palettes.
-“You can look at a piece quickly, and just through the colors, you know something about what it is.
+“You can look at a piece quickly, and just through the colours, you know something about what it is.
 But as an artist, you also want to explore something new and different and exciting, so you work to create a unique image within those restrictions.”

 Finding the Story In Stock